Things to Know Before Moving from the Country to the City

 Space is a luxury in big cities like Toronto and Vancouver, so chances are good that you’ll be living in less square feet than you are now.
 So, be prepared to purge some of your items or even buy new items to fit in your new living space.

 The alternative to selling or giving away a ton of your stuff is to plan for interim storage in your new city.
-If you pack a BigSteelBox container at your current home and have it moved to your new city, you can keep your loaded storage unit at one of our secure storage facilities.
+If you pack a BigSteelBox portable storage container at your current home and have it moved to your new city, you can keep your loaded storage unit at one of our secure storage facilities.
 Then you can stop by your BigSteelBox store to take the things you need out of your container and leave the rest there until you need them again.
-You can store your unit at a BigSteelBox location long-term, or at least take advantage of the option to give yourself some time to decide if you still need certain items or not.
+You can store your a BigSteelBox one of our locations long-term, or at least take advantage of the option to give yourself some time to decide if you still need certain items or not.

 Average Rental Price for 2-bedroom Units in 2020